 Design and Construction of Water Reticulation Mains.

-RWCC design, construct and maintain all water supply mains within the RWCC distribution area.
-RWCC will not allow any water reticulation works that become owned by the authority to be constructed by a contractor or third party.
+Riverina Water design, construct and maintain all water supply mains within the Riverina Water distribution area.
+Riverina Water will not allow any water reticulation works that become owned by the authority to be constructed by a contractor or third party.

 Developer Servicing Charges